yxlin/ggdmcLikelihood/README.md

-This package provides a user interface for efficiently computing likelihoods in design-based choice response time models.
-It is built to integrate with the 'ggdmc' package, enabling rapid initialisation of starting samples for genetic algorithms, which typically use a large number of Markov chains.
-The likelihood computation supports both single-subject and multi-subject models.
-Implemented methods include fast evaluation of likelihoods across trial-level data, support for various response time distributions (e.g., diffusion models).
-Ideal for cognitive scientists and decision modellers, this tool enhances the usability and computational performance of complex model fitting tasks in experimental psychology and behavioral data research.
+This package helps researchers analyse how people make decisions over time by estimating models of choice and reaction time.
+It supports a variety of response time models, including the well-known Decision Diffusion Model, and works with data from both individuals and groups.
+Designed for speed and scalability, it makes it easier to fit complex models—especially when using advanced methods like genetic sampling with many Markov chains.
+The package is especially useful for experimental psychologists and behavioral scientists who work with large datasets and need fast, accurate model estimation.

 # Getting Started
-The package is mainly to support the 'ggdmc' package.
-Although you could use it in other situations, it works most seamlessly with the 'ggdmc' ecosystem.
+This package is mainly intended to work alongside 'ggdmc', and it integrates most smoothly when used as part of the ggdmc workflow.
+You can use it on its own, but it’s optimised for that ecosystem.

 ```
 model <- ggdmcModel::BuildModel(